skeledrew/ratot/README.rst

 Description
 -----------

 Have you ever wanted to remotedly access your personal computer or server?
-Have you ever wanted to do it without setting up port forwarding or otherwise making your accessible to the world?
-How about without using a solution such as Teamviewer (of which I've been a faithful user for years), which only provides a graphical interface, and so is suseptible to bad connections?
+Have you ever wanted to do it without setting up port forwarding or otherwise making your computer accessible to the world?
+How about without using a solution such as Teamviewer (of which I've been a faithful user for years), which only provides a graphical interface, making it very suseptible to bad connections and will also eat mobile data for lunch?

 Enter RAToT, a tool to allow access to Bash (and eventually other command line oriented apps) using a Telegram messenger app.
-Written in Python, it leverages the Telegram bot platform to bridge the gap between a remote machine, and whatever device you have at hand that can run a Telegram client.
-Just use as if you're chatting with someone.
+Written in Python, it leverages the Telegram bot platform to bridge the gap between a remote machine, and whatever device you have at hand that can run a Telegram client, phone, PC, browser-only machine, etc. Just use as if you're chatting with someone.

-And now for a totally random and unnecessary statment: This is only possible because Telegram is the best messaging service out there!
+And now for a totally random and unnecessary statement: This is only possible because Telegram is the best messaging service out there!

 Features